Whether you're looking to move into our on-campus residence or plan to live off-campus, we can offer you accommodation support.

 |Bedding fee||1,650 JPY /month|

-*Includes the GCL program fee, weekday meals (2/day), utilities, and dorm maintenance fees.
+*Key money includes the GCL program fee and dorm maintenance fees.

-Students who wish to rent a room in the dormitory from September 2020 must apply using the form in their admission acceptance email, after which the university will provide them with a move-in schedule and rent payment details.
+Students who wish to rent a room in the dormitory must apply using the form in their admission acceptance email, after which the university will provide them with a move-in schedule and rent payment details.

 A unique extracurricular initiative called the Global Communication and Leadership (GCL) Program will be provided to all students living in the International Student Dormitory to further improve their intercultural communication and leadership skills.
 The goal of this program is to (1) develop presentation skills and (2) practice teamwork through group projects in English.
 Various instructors will be invited from both inside and outside the university to conduct lectures and exercises in an atmosphere different from regular classes.
 This program will also be useful for job hunting preparation, as it is designed to help students learn more about the world, improve their presentation skills, and collaborate with students from other countries.